 'Dutch barge' abandoned by the jetty in Hooe Lake

 The bottom of this vessel still lies in the mud alongside the jetty on the North shore of Hooe Lake.
 The keel is intact from the sternpost forward, buried just 100mm at the stern and visible further forward, but the bow appears to be missing as the part visible above the mudline has eroded away.
 The sternpost is still visible to 2m above the keel and the remains of the rudder still hang on the iron pintles and gudgeons.
 Some frames are still in place but the ones closer to the shore have been removed, while outer planking survives under the mud, through the turn of the bilge and some 300mm of the sides.
-The vessel is more then 25m/82ft long and has a beam of approximately 5.8m/19ft.
+The vessel is more than 25m/82ft long and has a beam of approximately 5.8m/19ft.

 This vessel was mentioned in the book Lost Ships of the West Country by Langley & Small.
+The vessel was partly recorded by The SHIPS Project in 2017 and 2020.

 Hooe Lake, Oreston, Plymouth